Summertime Reads for Historical Fiction Fans

 Book Summary

-Single mom Mallory receives a devasting call that her son ingested a poisonous mushroom at summer camp.
+Single mom Mallory receives a devastating call that her son ingested a poisonous mushroom at summer camp.
 He’s alive but needs a kidney transplant.
-When she finds out that neither she nor her sister are a match, the hunt is on to find a donor.
+When she finds out that neither she nor her sister is a match, the hunt is on to find a donor.
 Her mom was adopted from an infamous Irish orphanage in 1952, so Mallory does an Ancestry.com-style DNA test, hoping to find more blood relatives.

 In 1951, Hungarian refugee Hannah made a new life for herself after the war.
 Her husband is a British diplomat, and they’re currently stationed in glamorous Cairo.
 However, everything is at risk when an unexpected encounter with the manager of a spy-filled hotel leads to a passionate affair.
-As Cairo’s streets buzz with possible revolution, Hannah is snared in a game of intrigue between two men.
+As Cairo’s streets buzz with the possibility of revolution, Hannah is snared in a game of intrigue between two men.

 While this book is not part of a series, Mallory’s storyline is set on fictional Winthrop Island, which you may recognize from Williams’ other books, including The Summer Wives and The Beach at Summerly.